AaronGullickson/croat_hist_match/codebooks/fulldata_codebook.md

 * **remark1-remark14**: A dummy variable (0=FALSE; 1=TRUE) indicating whether this child was born in a remarriage for the person.
 * **remarok1-remarok14**: A dummy variable (0=FALSE;1=TRUE) indicating whether this child was born in a remarriage for the spouse of this person.
 * **park1-park14**: The parish of birth for the first through fourteenth child of this person, identified by letter.
 There are seven parishes in the dataset.
+  * B - Bogicevci.
+This is a military parish.
+  * C - Cernik.
+This is the only civil parish.
+  * G - Gradiska.
+This is a military parish.
+  * O - Oriovac.
+This is a military parish.
+  * P - Petrovo Selo.
+This is a military parish.
+  * S - Stivica.
+This is a military parish.
+  * V - Vrbje.
+This is a military parish.
 * **loe** - The date of the last observed event for this person (including their own potential death).
 This last observed event can include being listed as a godparent in the birth data.